achen1296/Apple-Music-Editor/README.md

 Parents: [hsma](#hsma-section-header)

-# Relevant Accompanying Files
+# Accompanying Files

 [Back to TOC](#table-of-contents)

-These are files that I referred to somewhere above because they have some direct relationship to data inside the Library.musicdb file, briefly discussed for context on that relationship, not a comprehensive description of all files that accompany Library.musicdb.
+Notably, I do not have any other .musicdb files as mentioned by Gary Vollink ("Application.musicdb" and "Library Preferences.musicdb").
+I can only speculate that they have been replaced by some or all of the below (but here we are still stuck with "Library.musicdb", hence this project).

 ## artwork.sqlite